 * the new U.S. Department of State requirement that all applicants for non-immigrant visas be interviewed.
 This new policy is less of a problem for visa posts in Asia and Africa that have generally interviewed all visa applicants, but could be a very big problem for U.S. visa posts in Europe and South America, which have traditionally not interviewed all visa applicants.

 To mitigate the problems of visa delays due to security clearance requirements, the State Department has announced that it will make a maximum effort to try to approve student (F-1) visas prior to the start date on a student’s I-20, and urges students to apply for their visas at the earliest possible date to avoid such problems.

 Similar to a visa denial, the visa officer must verbally inform you of the reason for the visa delay.
-If your visa is delayed, please send an e-mail message to email@example.com and provide the date and location of your visa interview, and details regarding the reason given by the visa officer for the delay.
-Please note that if your visa is delayed so that you will not be able to enter the US by the first day of class you will be REQUIRED to DEFER your attendance at DVC to the next semester.
+If your visa is delayed, please send an e-mail message to firstname.lastname@example.org and provide the date and location of your visa interview, and details regarding the reason given by the visa officer for the delay.
+Please note that if your visa is delayed so that you will not be able to enter the US by the first day of class you will be required to defer your attendance at DVC to the next semester.